SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 • **FontAwesome**: Great Icons Resource.

+• **Google-Fonts**: Great Icons Resource.

+• **Psycopg2**: -  Enables PostgreSQL to function with Django.

+• **Stripe**: Allows visitor to pay online.

-• **Auto-Prefixer**: Extension that adds all necessary extensions to the webite so that it works properly on all major browsers.
+• **Auto-Prefixer**: Website based on Visual Studio Extension that adds all necessary extensions to the webite so that it works properly on all major browsers.

+• **Django Crispy Forms**: Used to style Django Forms.

+• **PIP**: To install all necessary packages and tools

 • **Unsplash**: Website that offers high quality free images.